-On June 30, 2016, the Governor of Puerto Rico signed Executive Order No. OE-2016-030 (EO 30) and Executive Order No. OE-2016-031 (OE 31) which (i) declared the Commonwealth and several of its instrumentalities, including the University, to be in a state of emergency and announced the commonwealth and such instrumentalities, including the University, (ii) extended the state of emergency that had been previously declared for several of the Commonwealth's instrumentalities, (iii) implemented a suspension on transfer obligations of the Commonwealth and certain of its instrumentalities, including the University, with respect to the transfer of funds to and from such entities (pursuant to Section 201 of Act No. 21), and (iv) implemented a suspension on the payment obligations of debt issued or guaranteed by the Commonwealth, as well as the payment obligations of certain of its instrumentalities, including the University.
+On June 30, 2016, the Governor of Puerto Rico signed Executive Order No. OE-2016-030 (EO 30) and Executive Order No. OE-2016-031 (OE 31) which (i) declared the Commonwealth and several of its instrumentalities, including the University, to be in a state of emergency and announced the commonwealth and such instrumentalities, including the University, (ii) extended the state of emergency that had been previously declared for several of the Commonwealth's instrumentalities, including the University, with respect to the transfer of funds to and from such entities (pursuant to Section 201 of Act No. 21), and (iv) implemented a suspension on the payment obligations of certain of its instrumentalities, including the University.
 The measures were in place until January 29, 2017.